aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

 ### Setting up catalog for querying DynamoDB

-In this step, we will create a catalog named ddbcatalog as shown below.
+In this step, we will create a catalog named _ddbcatalog_ as shown below.

-1. Go Back previous Athena **Data sources** window and on the **Connection details: Amazon DynamoDB** panel, click the refresh button in the **Lambda function** input.
+1. Go Back previous Athena **Data sources** window in your browser and on the **Connection details: Amazon DynamoDB** panel, click the refresh button next to the **Lambda function** input.
 2. Choose the Lambda function **taxiddb** and provide a catalog name as **ddbcatalog**.
-3. (optional) Type a description for the Connector for e.g. _catalog to query DDB table via SQL_
+3. (Optional) Type a description for the Connector for e.g. _catalog to query DDB table via SQL_
 4. Click Connect

  ![catalog.png](./assets/catalog.png)